 In 2015 the statement ‘Affirming Other Spiritual Paths’ reminded us of the 1966 UCC Report that stated that God is at work in the religious life of all humanity, not just the United Church or the Christian denominations.

-The UCC 1998 apology to Indigenous peoples includes the powerful words “As we travel this difficult road of repentance, reconciliation, and healing, we commit ourselves to work toward ensuring that we will never again use our power as a Church to hurt others with attitudes of racial and spiritual superiority.
+The UCC 1998 apology to Indigenous peoples included the powerful words “As we travel this difficult road of repentance, reconciliation, and healing, we commit ourselves to work toward ensuring that we will never again use our power as a Church to hurt others with attitudes of racial and spiritual superiority.
 We work to recognize that Every Child Matters, to undo the harm of colonial practices, and to be a people of reconciliation.”

 People who are LGBTQ2SIA+ have also suffered much harm from some interpretations of Christianity.
 We recognize how wrong it was that our spiritual ancestors behaved in this way, and work towards harmony, justice and equity.
 We practice equal marriage.
-Everyone is welcome here.

 Here is the hyperlink for 'Wesley refugee settlement': https://services.settlement.org/en/hamilton/settlement-services/wesley-wesley-resettlement-assistance-program-rap/

-Our building is home to a day care and a counselling practice, as well as other regular activities such as yoga, Tai Chi and swing dancing.
-Our bowling alley is used by a community group weekly.
 Space can be rented for community events and private parties: we have a gym, and a certified kitchen with adjacent parlour and auditorium.
 Our beautiful abbey-style sanctuary is used throughout the year by diverse musical groups for concerts.
-Baptisms are part of Sunday services held by our minister.
-Weddings and funerals are usually officiated by our minister, but at her discretion other ministers may officiate in our space.
-We practice equal marriage and all are welcome here.

 Each Christmas our Mistletoe Bazaar is a popular community event; our advent also includes a candelight service, and on Christmas evening we have a welcoming early family service and a beautiful midnight communion.
-Music is a strong tradition at Melrose, one upheld by our current music director, Alex Cann, our choir, gifted soloists Chris Palmer and Allana Stevenson, and our congregational signing.

 Director of Music: Alexander Cann